Statewide Training: Adult Treatment Court

 Drug Testing 101

-Effective drug testing in treatment courts is essential to the program’s success.
-This session provides a comprehensive overview with information and strategies for building and maintaining a successful abstinence monitoring program.
+Effective drug testing in treatment court is essential to the overall success of the program.
+This presentation is designed to be a comprehensive review that provides information and strategies for building and maintaining a successful abstinence monitoring program.
 Collection strategies and result interpretation—two essential components of a credible testing program—will be discussed.
-You will learn the reasons for testing, how to select clients for maximum abstinence surveillance, and what specimens yield the best results.
-Additional focus issues will include controlling sample tampering and using creatinine measurements, the application of EtG/EtS urine alcohol monitoring, the challenges of on-site testing, dispelling popular drug testing myths, and much more.
+Attendees will learn the reasons for testing, how to select clients for maximum abstinence surveillance, and what specimens yield the best results.
+Additional focus issues will include controlling sample tampering and the use of creatinine measurements, the application of EtG/EtS urine alcohol monitoring, the challenges of onsite testing, dispelling popular drug testing myths, and much more.
+It is intended to encourage practitioners to know more about drug testing than their clients.

 Learning Objectives: